 About

 Vicki Robin is a prolific social innovator, writer and speaker.
-She is coauthor with Joe Dominguez of the international best-seller, Your Money or Your Life: Transforming Your Relationship With Money and Achieving Financial Independence (Viking Penguin, 1992, 1998, 2008, 2018).
+She is coauthor with Joe Dominguez of the million and half best-seller, Your Money or Your Life: Transforming Your Relationship With Money and Achieving Financial Independence (Viking Penguin, 1992, 1998, 2008, 2018).
 It was an instant NY Times best seller in 1992 and steadily appeared on the Business Week Best Seller list from 1992-1997.
-It is available now in twelve languages.
+It is available now in two dozen languages.

 Blessing the Hands that Feed Us; Lessons from a 10-mile diet (Viking/Penguin 2014) recounts her adventures in hyper-local eating and what she learned about food and farming as well as belonging and hope.

 Vicki is active in her Whidbey Island.
 WA community on a range of social and environmental issues: affordable housing, local food, community investing and more.
-For fun, she is a comedy improv actress, sings in a choir, gardens and nurtures a diverse circle of friends.
+For fun, she is a comedy improv actor, gardens, and is considered by many the unofficial mayor of South Whidbey Island.

 Short bio

 Vicki Robin is a prolific social innovator, writer and speaker.
 She is coauthor with Joe Dominguez of the international best-seller and classic, Your Money or Your Life: Transforming Your Relationship With Money and Achieving Financial Independence (Viking Penguin, 1992, 1998, 2008, 2018), and author of Blessing the Hands that Feed Us; Lessons from a 10-mile diet (Viking/Penguin 2014.
 She is co-founder of Conversation Cafes and of the 10-Day Local Food Challenge, and hosts the podcast/YouTube interview series, What Could Possibly Go Right?, inviting cultural scouts to shine a light on what’s emerging as the pandemic, climate, the economy and polarization unravel the old normal.
+Currently she blogs on Aging on her Coming of Aging platform.
 Vicki serves on the Board of the Post Carbon Institute.

 She lives on Whidbey Island in Washington State.